CHEW0203/SmartGX/README.md

 # SmartGX

-SmartGX is an AI-powered behavioural financial resilience mobile app prototype built as a proposed enhancement layer on top of GXBank Malaysia.
+SmartGX is an AI-powered financial resilience banking prototype built on top of the GXBank digital banking experience.
+It is designed for Malaysian youth and helps users save consistently, spend consciously, borrow responsibly, and stay protected through automation, AI nudges, gamification, debt prevention, and security features.

-It is designed for Malaysian tertiary students, fresh graduates, and early-career workers who understand the importance of saving but struggle to turn financial awareness into consistent financial action.

-SmartGX does not replace GXBank.
-Instead, it demonstrates how GXBank’s existing digital banking ecosystem can be enhanced with AI, behavioural economics, automation, gamification, and security awareness to help young users save automatically, control spending, avoid debt, and build long-term financial resilience.
+SmartGX extends GXBank’s digital banking foundation by adding a proactive financial behaviour layer that guides users before they overspend, overborrow, or face financial risk.

 ---

+## 🚀 One-Line Pitch

+**SmartGX builds on the GXBank digital banking experience with AI-powered financial resilience features that help young Malaysians save before spending, think before borrowing, and stay protected before risk happens.**

+---

-## Project Context
+## 📌 Project Context

 This project is developed for the **Youth Resilience Challenge** case study.